Prateek-sinha-08/reddit_persona_generator/README.md

 6. View the Output
 ----------------------------------------------
-After successful execution, you’ll find the output file in the outputs/ folder: outputs/kojied_persona.txt
+After successful execution, you will get the output file in the outputs folder.
-This file contains the full user persona generated from the user's Reddit activity, with proper citations.